idris-hackers/idris-mode/readme.markdown

 Before sending a patch or pull request, please run the automated tests for `idris-mode` and correct any errors that are found.
 There are two kinds of test:

 1. The Emacs byte code compiler can catch many issues.
-Running `make compile` will invode the byte code compiler, failing if there are any warnings.
+Running `make compile` will invoke the byte code compiler, failing if there are any warnings.
 You may wish to run `make clean` after `make compile` to get rid of pesky `.elc` files.

 2. There is a test suite that can be invoked with `make test`.
 It requires a functioning `idris` executable.

 ## Integration with other Emacs packages

-### Evil mode support (Vim compatability)
+### Evil mode support (Vim compatibility)
 There is emulation for idris-vim commands in idris-mode.
 To enable this support please install the `evil` and `evil-leader` packages from MELPA (or your favorite source of packages) and then add `(idris-define-evil-keys)` to `init.el`.

 The following commands are supported (taken from idris-vim):